kubewarden/docs/docs/writing-policies/go/09-validation-with-queries.md

 ## Testing the validation code

-The unit tests don't need any change, you can run them as before:
+The unit tests and the end-to-end tests don't need any change, you can run them as before:

 ```console
 make test
 ```

-All are working as expected:

 ```console
 go test -v